d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 Conditions to use the CLT for a difference in two means:

-1. Independence:
+\rgi Independence:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-2. Normality:
+\rgi Normality:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-In a two-sample t-test, how are the degrees of freedom determined?
+In a two-sample $t$-test, how are the degrees of freedom determined?
 \rgs

-True or False: A large p-value indicates that the null hypothesis is true.
+True or false: A large p-value indicates that the null hypothesis is true.
 \rgs

 #### Formulas {-}